-If you purchase common stock in this offering, you will incur immediate and substantial dilution of \$11.28 per share, representing the difference between the initial public offering price of \$12.00 per share, and our pro forma net tangible book value per share after giving effect to this offering.
+If you purchase common stock in this offering, you will incur immediate and substantial dilution of \$11.94 per share, representing the difference between the assumed initial public offering price of \$13.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, and our pro forma net tangible book value per share after giving effect to this offering.
 Moreover, we issued options in the past that allow the holders to acquire common stock at prices significantly below the assumed initial public offering price.
 As of June 30, 2021, there were 4,845,203 shares subject to outstanding options with a weighted-average exercise price of \$1.35 per share.
 To the extent that these outstanding options are ultimately exercised or the underwriters exercise their option to purchase additional shares, you will incur further dilution.
 For a further description of the dilution you will experience immediately after this offering, see "Dilution."